 Sage Business Care Support Plans provide you with the technical expertise you need to keep your accounting system running smoothly.
-For more information, call 1-866-709-2432 or e-mail us at clientcare.na@sage.com.
-Customer support is also available online at: https://support.na.sage.com
+For more information about these plans, call 1-866-709-2432 or e-mail us at clientcare.na@sage.com.

+Customer support is available online at: https://support.na.sage.com